-Tjerk Dusseldorp is the founder and was the Chairman of the WorldSkills Foundation.
-Dusseldorp Forum, Festo, ROMI, RMIT University and the Skills Funding Agency were Founding Global Partners.
+Dusseldorp Skills Forum, Festo, ROMI, RMIT University and the Skills Funding Agency are Founding Global Partners of the Foundation.

 The first activity undertaken by the Foundation is MoVE International – a global research initiative exploring what ‘vocational excellence’ is – and was initiated by surveying the recent Competitors and Experts at the WorldSkills London 2011 Competition.
 The final report will be disseminated in 2012.

 Hear from Jack about the globalisation of WorldSkills and the growing recognition of the importance of skill development.
 Watch Bob Hawke (Prime Minister, Australia, 1983 – 1991) pay tribute to Jack’s focus on young peoples’ capacity to improve themselves and make a greater contribution to their society.